pecknigel/learning-resources/resources.md

 ## Getting Started

 Just starting out?
-Or ready to refresh the basics.
+Or ready to refresh the basics?
 Working through these will give you a solid grounding in the essentials.

 [Getting Started with the Web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web)
 developer.mozilla.org